openstack/freezer/README.rst

 Nova backups:

-If you provide nova argument in parameters, freezer assumes that all necessary data is located on instance disk and it can be successfully stored using nova snapshot mechanism.
+If you provide nova arguments in the parameters, freezer assumes that all necessary data is located on instance disk and it can be successfully stored using nova snapshot mechanism.

-For example if we want to store our mysql located on instance disk, we will execute the same actions like in the case of lvm or tar snapshots, but we will invoke nova snapshot instead of lvm or tar.
+For example if we want to store our MySQL located on instance disk, we will execute the same actions as in the case of lvm or tar snapshots, but we will invoke nova snapshot instead of lvm or tar.

-After that we will place snapshot to swift container as dynamic large object.
+After that we will place the snapshot in a Swift container as a dynamic large object.

-container/%instance_id%/%timestamp% <- large object with metadata
+container/<instance_id>/<timestamp> <- large object with metadata
-container_segments/%instance_id%/%timestamp%/segments...
+container_segments/<instance_id>/<timestamp>/segments...

 Restore will create a snapshot from stored data and restore an instance from this snapshot.
 Instance will have different id and old instance should be